convertful/wordpress-plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Convert visitors to subscribers with targeted pop-ups, sideboxes, bars and inlines.
-Works with MailChimp, ConvertKit, AWeber, GetResponse & others
+Works not only with MailChimp

 == Description ==